keithbsmiley-other/emilysite/_pages/in-red-chapter-one.md

 </p>

 <p>
 “Tourists,” she muttered.
 </p>

 <p>
-“We live in Cap Hill, asshole,” they yelled as she ran past them.
+“We’re locals, asshole,” they yelled as she ran past them.
 </p>

 <p>
-<i>You should mutter more quietly.</i> Her running internal commentary had been particularly chatty these days.
+<i>You should mutter more quietly.</i> Her running internal commentary had been particularly chatty for the past week.
 </p>

 <p>